exasol/ai-lab/doc/user_guide/troubleshooting.md

 ### Cause

 The issue is caused by an insufficient memory, either RAM or the free disk space.
-This, for example, can be observed when running the AI-Lab from certain restricted EC2 instances, e.g.T2.medium.
+This, for example, can be observed when running the AI Lab from certain restricted EC2 instances, e.g.T2.medium.

 ### Solution